- Research Compliance Home

 The application for the Fall 2019 cohort will open on June 10, 2019 and close on July 22nd, 2019.
 The employee and the employee’s supervisor must complete an online application form (link available only during the application period) for the RAA program.
 The application will be reviewed, and selected applicants will be enrolled into the RAA curriculum.

 The RAA program consists of 5 Core classes, 4 selected electives, and the RAA Final Exam.
-Participants have 18 months from time of enrollment to complete all certification requirements, including the proctored exam.

 The core consists of pre-and post-award material, and is required for all participants enrolled in the RAA certificate program.
 There are four required core classes taught by RCC and one required core class taught by Financial Training, which provide fundamental concepts governing research administration, including rules, regulations, compliance actions, Duke systems and offices, and the core functions performed by grant managers.
 Participants must attend the required core classes: